alexjp87/Wordoodle/README.md

 ### Challenges

-The biggest challenge I ran into was dealing with a use case where the guess contained more than one occurence of a letter contained in the answer, e.g. guess = 'LEAVE', answer = 'DRONE'.
+The biggest challenge I ran into was dealing with a use case where the guess contained more than one occurence of a letter contained in the answer, e.g. guess = 'LEAVE', answer = 'DRONE' (2 E's in 'LEAVE', 1 E in 'DRONE').

-My initial code output was showing both E's in LEAVE as being present in DRONE, however the desired output would be for the correct E to be marked green (i.e. correct) and the surplus E to be marked as a yellow * (i.e. incorrect).
+My initial code output was showing both E's in LEAVE as being present in DRONE, however the desired output would be for the last E to be marked green (i.e. in the correct position) and the surplus E to be marked as a yellow * (i.e. incorrect letter).

-The fix for this was to replace each letter in the answer with a non-alphabetical character (I used '!') so that when the loop continues the surplus letter doesn't show up (answer = answer.replace(answer[index], '!', 1)):
+The solution I found for this was to replace each letter in the answer with a non-alphabetical character (I used '!') so that when the loop continues the surplus letter doesn't show up.
+The code: answer = answer.replace(answer[index], '!', 1) is shown in the validateGuess() function below:

 !['Validate Guess Function](screenshots/Validate_Guess_Function.PNG "Validate Guess Function")